 Add them to your blender, a frozen banana, seeds, and protein, and a healthy smoothie made with healthy blended spinach; great to add more greens to your diet.

 Blend in some complex carbs like fresh fruit.
 We like the combination of a pear and banana smoothie, using a ripe frozen banana and pear (we always keep some bananas frozen).
-Making a smoothie with spinach and fruit is great to avoid added sugars in your drink and add plenty of vitamins.
+Making a smoothie with spinach and fruit is excellent to avoid added sugars in your drink and add plenty of vitamins, and pears are great to keep things moving.

 You can always use natural sweeteners like date paste or a Medjool date if you want some extra sweetness.